 Donadoni has played under Sacchi for a long time and knows this system well, but his advancing years question whether he can operate at this intensity for 90 minutes.
 Despite that he offered some moments of creativity in the wide area as well as centrally.
 Fuser was very much a dribbling winger on the right side, which quite often led to him becoming disconnected in moments of defensive transition and leaving gaps in Italy’s shape.

-- Baggio & Albertini both act as pivot points to switch the ball, but also to create quick counter attacks when possession is won.
+Baggio would come in to replace Di Matteo, however he and Albertini continued to work as pivot points to switch the ball, but also working hard to make tackles and counter centrally when possession is won.